c10l/vagrant-butcher/README.md

 Starting with version 1.0.2 you can set the knife_config_file to `:auto` if you'd like it to automatically create a knife.rb for that instance from the chef provisioner values.

+This option has the following two limitations:
+- It doesn't work with windows guests.
+- The default `.` -> `/vagrant` shared folder should be mounted.

 ## <a id='caveats'></a>Caveats

 * Version 1.0 has only been tested with Vagrant 1.1+.
 If you're using an older version, it's probably best to stick to 0.0.3